 At Fractured Atlas we have a multitude of ways to communicate with each other and our members.
 We primarily use tools like Zendesk and Dialpad to converse with members and external parties.
 For communication with other staff members, we regularly use the following:

-You’ll find out more about these tools in Core Curriculum and you can consult this handy guide that will help you know which tool to use for our various conversations.
+You’ll find out more about these tools in Core Curriculum and you can consult a handy guide that will help you know which tool to use for our various conversations.

 • If you want to see someone’s calendar, go ahead and take a look.
 Since others will also use your calendar to check for meeting times, try to keep it up to date with your schedule.